 In this section, we provide a brief overview of some additional aspects that may inform individuals' fairness views.
 Up to this point, our discussion has focused on how people incorporate the output-relevant choices of individuals into their fairness views.
-While these choices seem to be relevant for the fairness views of individuals, these judgments may also be informed by additional aspects that go beyond the mere distinction of discretion and non-discretion.
+While these choices seem to be relevant for the fairness views of individuals, these judgments may also be informed by additional aspects that go beyond the mere distinction of effort, production, and exogenously given circumstances, such as prices.

 Risk.
-An important dimension of heterogeneity among the large set of intermediate positions concerns the treatment of luck in risky choices (e.g., Lefranc et al., 2009; Lippert-Rasmussen,
+An important dimension of heterogeneity among the large set of intermediate positions concerns the treatment of luck in risky choices (e.g., Lefranc et al., 2009; Lippert-Rasmussen, 2001).

-2001).
 The dimension is particularly pertinent since many life decisions are inherently risky.